altdesktop/playerctl/README.md

-  play            Command the player to play pause           Command the player to pause play-pause      Command the player to toggle between play/pause volume [LEVEL]  Print or set the volume to LEVEL from 0.0 to 1.0 status          Get the play status of the player metadata        Print metadata information for the current track
+  play            Command the player to play pause           Command the player to pause play-pause      Command the player to toggle between play/pause next            Command the player to skip to the next track previous        Command the player to skip to the previous track volume [LEVEL]  Print or set the volume to LEVEL from 0.0 to 1.0 status          Get the play status of the player metadata        Print metadata information for the current track